[?] Subscribe To This Site

 SWOT analysis provides insight at a point in time - like a snapshot.
 Also like a snapshot, it can provide a different picture depending upon what it is focused on.
 In your family business, you might focus one view on the business as a whole; another view of one operating division; yet another view of one sales territory.

-Schwerzler, who has been studying and working with family businesses for more than 40 years is the founder of the Family Business Institute.
+Schwerzler, who has been studying and advising family business entreprenuers for more than 40 years is the founder of the Atlanta-based Family Business Institute.
 "SWOT analysis is simple to do and the results can be significant," says Schwerzler.

 To do the analysis, start by dividing a page into four quadrants with a vertical line and a horizontal line.